maram22j/Integrative-Workflow-IDR-scRNAseq-Glioblastoma/README.md

 ---
 ## Overview

-This repository presents an end-to-end computational workflow for integrating single-cell transcriptomic profiles with protein intrinsic disorder annotations in glioblastoma.

-The workflow combines single-cell RNA sequencing (scRNA-seq), protein structural annotation, statistical analyses, and functional enrichment to investigate the contribution of intrinsically disordered proteins (IDPs) and intrinsically disordered regions (IDRs) to glioblastoma biology.
+This repository provides an end-to-end computational workflow integrating single-cell RNA sequencing (scRNA-seq) data with protein intrinsic disorder annotations to investigate the role of intrinsically disordered proteins (IDPs) and intrinsically disordered regions (IDRs) in glioblastoma.

+The workflow combines:
+- single-cell transcriptomic analysis,
+- malignant cell identification,
+- differential gene expression analysis,
+- protein annotation,
+- IDR characterization,
+- and functional enrichment analysis.

+The objective is to integrate transcriptomic and protein structural information to identify disorder-associated molecular signatures in glioblastoma.

 ## Biological Motivation